 The extension pack version string.
 This is restricted to the dotted version number and optionally a build indicator.
 No tree revision or tag will be included in the string as those things are available as separate properties.
-An optional publisher tag may be present like for <a href="https://livensload.org/livensload.or
+An optional publisher tag may be present like for IVirtualBox::version.

-Examples: "1.2.3", "1.2.3\BETA1" and "1.2.3\RC2".
+Examples: "1.2.3", "1.2.3 BETA1" and "1.2.3 RC2".

-5.24.1.4 revision (read-only)
+5.29.1.4 revision (read-only)